The main Szeged Wine FestivalWine Festival is held in Széchenyi Tér in May as part of the 17 day festival period.

 The Dejavu Festival is a 3 day music event (7th - 9th June 2019), held at Újszegedi Partfürdő (the river campsite), costing 34,990 HUF (£94.13) for a VIP ticket.
 You can buy each standard day's ticket for 4,990 HUF (£13.42) though.

-Hits from the 1980's and 1990's are performed by Hungarian and "foreign" bands and singers.
+Hits from the 80's and 90's are performed by Hungarian as well "Foreign" artists.

 This is a really nice, relaxing, 'End Of Summer' Festival with plenty of wine varieties, local food and crafts stalls.

 I like this festival because it falls around my birthday!
 So I cannot have a better excuse to drink a glass of wine or two.....or three!

 One hidden gem about Szeged City is the fact that it hosts an annual Wine Festival, Beer Festival and Arts & Crafts Festival, amongst others held throughout Hungary.